ccustodio99/iLCCD/docs/user.md

   - Department
   - Contact information (phone number or other details)
   - Account photo (optional, defaults to the value of `app.default_profile_photo`)
+  - Set `APP_DEFAULT_PROFILE_PHOTO` in `.env` to customize the fallback image for users without a picture
   - Passwords are hashed (e.g., bcrypt) and stored securely.
   - Optional: Bulk user registration (CSV import).

 ### 2. Role Assignments and Permission Settings
 - Roles are predefined and linked to system modules.
 Allowed roles are: